benwei/bos/Readme.md

+# changes
+- [fixed] trap 44 while mouse click the window of qemu at the first time after qemu-system-x86_64 started (tested in QEMU 2.12.0,OSX 10.13.4)

 # Build Environment
 - you need gcc and nasm
 - you need dd and mcopy for generated the raw floppy image